ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

         - name: wrong variable
           ping: data={{ wrong_var }}

-The debugger is invoked since the *wrong_var* variable is undefined.

-Let's change the module's arguments and run the task again
+From the debug prompt, you can change the module arguments and run the task again.

 .. code-block:: none